GlobalFishingWatch/pew_gfw_tristan_da_cunha/README.md

 * analysis: annotated Rmarkdown notebooks which were used to create all R-generated figures and tables in the report.
 * data: locally available sources of the data used in the report.
+* geodata: shapefiles of Areas to be Avoided and Tristan da Cunha archipelago.
 * queries: BigQuery queries, saved as .sql files, used to generate the data used in the report.